 Taylor Opportunity Program for Students (TOPS)

-Louisiana’s Tuition Opportunity Program for Students (TOPS) is a comprehensive program of state scholarships.
+Louisiana’s Taylor Opportunity Program for Students (TOPS) is a comprehensive program of state scholarships.
 Eligibility is determined by the Louisiana Office of Student Financial Aid Assistance (LOSFA), and only Louisiana residents who are US Citizens or permanent residents who are eligible to apply for US citizenship may apply.
-The eligibility requirements for the TOPS Scholarship Program are as follows:
+The initial eligibility requirements for the TOPS Scholarship Program are as follows:

 These scholarships are awarded through the Athletics Department to athletically talented men and women.
 Information can be obtained by contacting the Athletics Department at the following address: